Matter of Luft v New York City Bd./ Dept. of Educ.

 Petitioner pursuant to CPLR 7511.

-Petitioner began employment in Brooklyn, 1987 as a pre-kindergarten teacher by respondent New York City Department of Education.
+Petitioner began employment in Brooklyn, 1987 as a pre-kindergarten teacher with respondent New York City Department of Education.
 After an incident on May 10, 2008 petitioner was “charged with conduct unbecoming her position, conduct, prejudicial to the good order, efficiency, or discipline of the service, and endangering the welfare of a child.”
 This was in response to petitioner’s responsibilities concerning a child’s release at dismissal.
 The hearing officer “declined to terminate petitioner, finding that while it is (her) responsibility . . . to make sure her students are properly dismissed to the appropriate caregivers, the failure of the school to provide (her) with a substitute paraprofessional mitigates (her) culpability for the incident.”
 However, petitioner was ordered to pay a fine of $1,000 for failing to ask for help during the end of the day procedures.

 Petitioner sought to prove that the hearing officer’s decision was not proper in accordance with CPLR 7511.